2014 Annual Security Report (Clery)

 This policy is formalized in Executive Memorandum 99-20.

-The University Police Department is committed to ensuring that students who are reported missing are located as quickly as possible.
+The CSU, Chico Police Department is committed to ensuring that students who are reported missing are located as quickly as possible.

-Any time that a member of the university community receives a report that a resident of an on-campus housing facility has been out of contact and cannot be reached should immediately notify the University Police Department.
-The University Police department will initiate a missing person investigation and if it is determined that the student has been missing for a period of 24 hours or more will notify local law enforcement agencies and enter the missing student into the national law enforcement Missing Person System within 24 hours.
+Any time that a member of the university community receives a report that a resident of an on-campus housing facility has been out of contact and cannot be reached should immediately notify the CSU, Chico Police Department who will initiate a missing person investigation and if it is determined that the student has been missing for a period of 24 hours or more, will notify local law enforcement agencies and enter the missing student into the national law enforcement Missing Person System within 24 hours.

 REPORTING CRIMES AND EMERGENCIES

-Criminal activity and other emergencies occurring on-campus should be reported to the University Police Department immediately.
-University police officers respond to all on-campus reports of fires, criminal/suspicious activity, and medical emergencies.
+Criminal activity and other emergencies occurring on-campus should be reported to the CSU, Chico Police Department immediately.
+CSU, Chico Police Department officers respond to all on-campus reports of fires, criminal/suspicious activity, and medical emergencies.

-The University Police Department has primary law enforcement jurisdiction for all criminal incidents occurring on campus.
-This includes incident investigation, follow-up, and resolution.
-University Police Officers work in conjunction with outside agencies, such as the Butte County Sheriff's Department, the Chico Police Department, and the local fire and emergency medical services.
+The CSU, Chico Police Department has primary law enforcement jurisdiction for all criminal incidents occurring on campus.
+This includes incident investigation, follow-up, and resolution, and work in conjunction with outside agencies, such as the Butte County Sheriff's Department, the City of Chico Police Department, and local fire and emergency medical services.

 If you are off campus and are uncertain of the police jurisdiction you are in, your emergency call will be properly routed by dialing 9-1-1.
 For non-emergency information, contact any police agency and the dispatcher will refer you to the agency with primary jurisdiction over your incident.

 Emergencies on campus: The on-campus emergency telephone number is 9-1-1.
 Use this number for reporting on-campus fires, criminal/suspicious activity, and medical emergencies.
-This number goes directly to the University Police Department.
+This number goes directly to the CSU, Chico Police Department.
 Dispatchers are trained to respond appropriately to emergencies of any nature.

-Non-emergencies on campus: The non-emergency telephone number to reach the University Police Department is (530) 898-5555.
+Non-emergencies on campus: The non-emergency telephone number to reach the CSU, Chico Police Department is (530) 898-5555.
 This number should be utilized to obtain non-emergency, on-campus police services.

-Blue light phones: There are approximately 20 blue light emergency telephones located throughout the campus which ring connect to the University Police Department.
+Blue Light Phones: There are 41 blue light emergency telephones located throughout the campus which connect directly to the CSU, Chico Police Department.
 These auto-dialing phones may be used to summon emergency police, fire, or medical assistance.
-The phones are equipped with a "caller ID" feature which allows the Dispatcher to know the exact location of the caller.
+The phones are equipped with a "Caller ID" feature which allows the dispatcher to know the exact location of the caller.

 CAMPUS CRIME STATISTICS

-The following statistics are being provided as part of California State University, Chico's commitment to safety and security on campus and to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+The following statistics are being provided as part of CSU, Chico's commitment to safety and security on campus and to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 The tables list crimes occurring on-campus, in residence halls, in non-campus areas, and in public areas adjacent to campus.
 These statistics include data received from other law enforcement agencies in response to annual requests.
-Crime statistics reported as occurring "on-campus" include incidents reported to the University Police Department as well as incidents reported to other campus officials, including but not limited to directors, deans, judicial affairs, advisors to students, student organizers, athletic coaches, resident directors and resident advisors.
-Reports received from campus officials may have been submitted anonymously and may result in criminal statistics higher than those reported to the FBI by University Police pursuant to their reporting guidelines.
-The below listed crime definitions will help you understand these statistics.
+Crime statistics reported as occurring "on-campus" include incidents reported to the CSU, Chico Police Department as well as incidents reported to other campus officials, including but not limited to, directors, deans, Student Judicial Affairs, advisors to students, student organizers, athletic coaches, resident directors and resident advisors.
+Reports received from campus officials may have been submitted anonymously and may result in criminal statistics higher than those reported to the FBI by the CSU, Chico Police Department pursuant to their reporting guidelines.
+The crime definitions listed below will help you understand these statistics.
 Hard copies of this information are available upon request.
-If you have any questions, please contact University Police Department, (530) 898-5555.
+If you have any questions, please contact the CSU, Chico Police Department at (530) 898-5555.

 The following crime definitions are used in accordance with the Federal Bureau of Investigation's Uniform Crime Reporting Program.